 Rugged, rocky trail that runs along a ridge with many expansive viewpoints before arriving at Terrace Pond.

-- Shorter: 3.4 – Rugged route with the views but skips the pond.
-Turn around where noted below.
+- Shorter: 3.4 – Views but skips the pond.
+Noted below.

 - Very Nearby: Bearfort Ridge – Surprise Lake.

 Our two cents:

 On a brisk fall morning we saw no other hikers.
 In summer expect it to be busy around the pond.

 This route requires walking down a gas pipeline cut.
-While that is one of our least favorite things to do, it’s not a long section.
-2019: Pipeline had some very overgrown tall grass in sections.
+While that is one of our least favorite things to do, it’s not a long section (and now the loop only requires it once).
+Sometimes the pipeline has very overgrown tall grass in sections.

 The prominent road noise in the beginning fades pretty quickly.